Merrion Castle: Civil War and Restoration

 During the English Civil War, possession of such a strong fortress close to Dublin was of crucial importance to both sides in the conflict.
 The Fitzwilliams, who were staunch Royalists, installed a strong garrison; but in June 1642 the castle was betrayed to the Parliamentary side, and remained in Parliament's hands until the Restoration.
 The second Viscount, Oliver Fitzwilliam, later Earl of Tyrconnell, who had considerable influence with Oliver Cromwell's son Henry, pleaded for its return, but without success.
 Given the traditional loyalty of his family to the Stuart dynasty, he might well have expected its speedy recovery in 1660; but the bitter divisions in post-Restoration Ireland, which saw Tyrconnell accused by his enemies of having been a supporter of Oliver Cromwell, caused a delay in the full restitution of his lands, and he did not recover Merrion until 1663.

 Though it had suffered much damage during the military occupation, Merrion was still a substantial dwelling.
-For the purpose of the hearth tax in 1662-3, it was assessed at sixteen hearths, proving it to be one of the largest private dwellings in Dublin.
+For the purpose of the hearth tax in 1662-3, it was assessed at sixteen hearths, making it one of the largest private dwellings in Dublin.
 Lord Tyrconnell in his last years did much to improve the castle, where he died in 1667.
 It remained the main family residence until 1710 when Richard FitzWilliam, 5th Viscount FitzWilliam began the building of Mount Merrion House.